arunthaya/Ontario-RateMyProf/README.md

 ![Alt text](/images/underline.png "Extension underlines all prof's names to signify you can hover over")
 ![Alt text](/images/rating.png "How the extension should look like on Carleton's page")

 ### Enjoy!
-Star it if you liked it, follow if you loved it!
+Star it if you liked it, follow me if you loved it!